Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection

 This flight plan will be used for the Bebop quadrotor controlled with linearized INDI and nonlinear INDI.
-For the linearized version is expected that, because of the derivative of the vertical component of $\bs{T}_N(\bs{\eta},T)$ with respect to thrust, the quadrotor will suddenly give very little thrust when the large change in acceleration is commanded.
+For the linearized version the hypothesis is that the quadrotor will suddenly give very little thrust when the large change in acceleration is commanded, because of the derivative of the vertical component of $\bs{T}_N(\bs{\eta},T)$ with respect to thrust.
 Due to this sudden decrease in thrust, the quadrotor is expected to slightly descend, before the vertical acceleration is measured and the thrust is increased again.
-For the nonlinear version it is expected that the thrust command will remain roughly the same, and little change in altitude is expected.
+For the nonlinear version the hypothesis is that the thrust command will remain roughly the same, and little change in altitude is expected.

-The experiment will be performed in the indoor flight arena facility at the faculty of Aerospace Engineering in Delft.
+The experiment is performed in the indoor flight arena facility at the faculty of Aerospace Engineering in Delft.
 The quadrotor is hovering based on the position feedback it receives from the tracking system.
 It does not use this position information during the maneuvers, because the acceleration reference during these maneuvers is predefined.
-The control effectiveness matrices $\bs{G}_1$ and $\bs{G}_2$ were determined prior to the experiment using the adaptive algorithm.
-The experiment is done with 25 repetitions for both conditions.
+The control effectiveness matrices $\bs{G}_1$ and $\bs{G}_2$ are determined prior to the experiment using the adaptive algorithm.
+The experiment is repeated 25 times for both conditions.